Der-Zauberer/ServerSystemPlugin/README.md

   hogwarts:
     group: hogwarts
 ```
-In this exampe world and world_nether are in the same worldgroup while the world hogwarts has his own seperated worldgroup.
+In this example world and world_nether are in the same worldgroup while the world hogwarts has his own separated worldgroup.

 ### Disable commands and default permissions
 You can disable permissions simply by adding the permission to the list.
 For example, you can disable minecraft default commands by adding its permission.